INGEOTEC/microtc/README.md

 MicroTC follows a minimalist approach to text classification.
 It is designed to tackle text-classification problems in an agnostic way, being both domain and language independent.
 Currently, we only produce single-label classifiers; but support for multi-labeled problems is in the roadmap.

 $\mu$TC is intentionally simple, so only a small number of features where implemented.
-However, it uses a some complex tools from gensim, numpy and scikit-lean.
+However, it uses a some complex tools from numpy and scikit-lean.
 The number of dependencies is limited and fullfilled by almost any Scientific Python distributions, e.g., [Anaconda](https://www.continuum.io/downloads).

 ## Citing ##